 Facts About Fescue Grass

-The fescue grasses are cool season grasses that are adapted to
+types are a variety of cool season grasses that are adapted to

-the transition zone and into Canada.
-The fescue
+the transition zone of the USA and into Canada.
+The fescue grass

-species are easily seeded and include the sub species of
+species are easily planted with grass seed and include the sub species of

-tall bunching grasses named tall fescue and fine shorter
+broader leaved, bunching grasses named tall fescue and the group of finer

 sheep

 fescue.
-Fescue grass varieties are drought tolerant and thus eco friendly but Pennington takes tall fescue up another notch in the environmental ladder with the release of the
+Fescue grass varieties are drought tolerant, require less fertilizer, develop a deep root system and thus are eco friendly.
+Pennington takes tall fescue up another notch in the environmental ladder with the release of the

 season grasses, Fescue grasses are shade